mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      Motor fixed to Motor top fixation

-(updated)
-  .. admonition:: todo

-     for completeness add picture of how Motor bottom fixation is used to connect frame to Motor top fixation

   .. figure:: _static/motor_on_arm_cad_1.jpg
      :width: 800
      :alt: alternate text
      :align: center

+     Motor bottom fixation is used to connect frame to Motor top fixation

 * **Leg (x 4)**: used to support the drone while on the ground.